Codependency is a huge buzzword nowadays. Everywhere you turn there are people preaching about how to break the cycle of codependency.

 MY SPOUSE AND I WERE MUTUALLY DEPENDENT ON ONE ANOTHER

 When my husband started heavily drinking and then taking pills, I felt like it was my job to make him sober.
 I believed that it was up to me to figure out how to make him stop.
 When my efforts failed, I felt like a complete failure.
 Taking care of my husband and making him get clean was my responsibility.
-I believed I was a terrible wife unless he stopped.
+I believed I was a terrible wife unless he stopped using.

 At a certain point I reached my own rock bottom.
 I saw how vicious the emotional cycle was of trying to make him better/save him.
 I realized that focusing all my efforts on him was a distraction so that I didn’t have to heal my own wounds and trauma.
 If I was focusing on someone/something that was out of my control, I didn’t have to fix what I had control over- myself.

-breaking my cycle of codependency
+how to break the cycle of codependency

 I also established clear boundaries with my daughter.
 I’ve instilled in her that her job is to learn from her mistakes and take responsibility for her actions.
 I do not want her to feel responsible for others.
 My daughter knows that the decisions my husband and I make are our responsibility.
-It is our job to take care of her, not the other way around.
+It is our job to take care of our child, not the other way around.

 When my daughter tries to get involved and tell me and my husband what to do, I remind her that she has control over her actions and not others.
 I explain that she should focus on being the best version of herself, as it is also each of our individual responsibility to do so.